 HFA is designed for parents facing challenges such as single parenthood; low income; childhood history of abuse and other adverse child experiences; and current or previous issues related to substance abuse, mental health issues, and/or domestic violence.

 Individual HFA sites select the specific characteristics of families they plan to serve and collaborate with community partners to reach these families.
 All families complete a Parent Survey or similar assessment in order to determine the presence of various factors associated with increased risk for child maltreatment or other adverse childhood experiences, as well as identify family strengths and protective factors.

-Families are enrolled prenatally or within three months of birth.
+Families are enrolled prenatally or within two weeks after birth.
 Once enrolled, sites offer services to families until the child’s third birthday.

 HFA sites offer at least one home visit per week for the first six months after the child’s birth.
 After those initial months, visit frequency is based on families’ needs and progress over time.
 Typically, home visits last one hour.